musfique113/KeepNotes/README.md

 - Archive Notes
 - Add, Arrange, Delete, and Update Notes

+## Some changes

+In the latest version of KeepNotes, I have removed the home page and moved the sign-in functionality into the profile picture button.
+This means that users can sign in by tapping on their profile picture, or sign out if they are already signed in.
+A toast message will be displayed to notify the user about the sign-in/sign-out event.

+Additionally, the sync button for remote note storage is turned off by default

 ## Technologies Used

 KeepNotes uses the following packages to provide its functionality: